zephyrproject-rtos/zephyr/doc/platform/platform.rst

 |                      |                 | | Galileo (Gen 2)      |
 +----------------------+-----------------+------------------------+

-The following sections provide details on the associated platform configuration:
+The following sections provide details on the respective platforms:

 .. toctree::
    :maxdepth: 1